Sunday, February 1, 2026

 The Good

-The book is much better for the framing device of correspondence from a historian, who is watching the world change as the secret history re-emerges.
-When books started to be recategorized, this definitely propelled me forward.
+The book is much better for the framing device of correspondence from a historian, who is watching the modern world inexplicably change around her as the secret history re-emerges.
+When library books start recategorizing themselves in defiance of the correspondents' memories, this definitely propelled me forward.
 I wanted to solve the problem, and know - was there a network of people trying to discredit the discoveries by categorizing the books as fantasy?
-Or as it turned out, some more fundamental process?
+Or as it turned out, some more fundamental causal process?
 Without the framing device there would have been no way to express the idea of how the alternative past changed in its relation to us.
 I also found myself thinking a lot about conspiracy theorist historians like Anatoly Fomenko.
-The concept of there being a secret history different than the one we know obviously opens up space to discuss how we know what we know, and who wrote the history, and why they included the things they did.
+The concept of there being a secret history different than the one familiar to us, obviously opens up space to discuss how we know what we know, and who wrote the history, and why they included the things they did.
 There are hints of this, but never a full exploration.
 But the novel isn't about that - it's about a kind of "ideal" medieval history that vanished with Burgundy.
 I think Neal Stephenson's Anathem had a similar idea, with the world Arbre being in some ways the ideal of history and even geography that Earth is reaching toward.

-I thought I knew something about medieval European history, but I knew basically nothing about Burgundy - a point that Gentle would seize on, and indeed that seems to have inspired the novel in large part.
+I thought I knew something about medieval European history, but like many with no formal education in this area I knew basically nothing about Burgundy - a point that seems to have inspired the novel in large part.

 The Neutral, and Questions

 During the chaos of the fourth and fifth centuries, Germanic tribes really did occupy Spain and parts of North Africa.
 The Vandals crossed the Strait of Gibraltar and sacked Hippo shortly after Augustine's death.
-The Visigoths conquered Spain and Rome effectively let them keep it in exchange for fighting Rome's enemies when the time came.
-As noted above, they were Arianist, a branch of Christianity practiced mostly among the German tribes, a now-dead branch of Christianity which considered Christ a prophet rather than the son of the Christian God.
-They survived the fall of Rome, were converted to the Church of Rome in the sixth century by Saint Leander, and then were conquered by the Moors in the eighth century.)
-Their four-century reign did not leave a deep imprint on Spanish civilization, arguably less than that of the Mongols in Russia: besides royal court rules that survived even the Muslim conquest, the main echo of Visigoth culture we see today is the -ez suffix on Spanish names, which was the genitive marker in the Visigoth language, essentially their version of apostrophe-s in English.
+The Visigoths conquered Spain, and Rome effectively let them keep it in exchange for fighting Rome's enemies when the time came.
+As noted above, the Visigoths were Arianist, a now-dead branch of Christianity practiced mostly among the German tribes, which considered Christ a prophet rather than the son of the Christian God (like modern Islam does with Mohammed.)
+In real life, Visigoth Arianism survived the fall of Rome, but the Visigoths were converted to the Church of Rome in the sixth century by Saint Leander, and then were conquered by the Moors in the eighth century.
+Their four-century reign in Spain did not leave a massive imprint on Spanish civilization, arguably even less than that of the Mongols in Russia: besides royal court rules that survived even the Muslim conquest, the main echo of Visigoth culture we see today is the -ez suffix on Spanish names, which was the genitive marker in the Visigoth language, essentially their version of apostrophe-s in English.
 That is to say, Martinez means "Martin's", as in Martin's son.
-Consequently, there was a land ruled by the Visigoths, and they didn't survive the Muslim conquests.
-While admittedly it's an interesting thought, had the Visigoths taken Carthage, it's hard to see how they would have had any more impact, or still be seen as a a distinct force.
-This is also similar to books imagining Europe conquered by the Mongols: often pictured as an oppressed and desolate ruin under a kind of Mongol thousand-year reich, when back in the real world, China was conquered by the Mongols, who held it for two centuries like a typical Chinese dynasty.
+To summarize, there really was a land ruled by the Visigoths, but they didn't survive the Muslim conquests.
+While admittedly it's an interesting thought, had the Visigoths taken Carthage, it's hard to see how they would have had any more impact, or still be seen as a distinct force, as long as Islam and the Moors and Ottomans still arise.
+This is also similar to books imagining a Europe conquered by the Mongols: the continent is often pictured as an oppressed and desolate ruin under a kind of Mongol thousand-year reich, when back in the real world, China was conquered by the Mongols, who held it for two centuries like a typical Chinese dynasty.
 Today the Middle Kingdom appears to have recovered nicely, and I don't know many Chinese today who sit around crying about how things would be better if the Mongols never came.

-I also enjoyed learning about Burgundy, which seems like our Platonic ideal of a medieval kingdom, and exactly as she said, seems to have vanished from history.
-At a guess, I'd wager that her interest in Burgundy and (lament at its disappearance) was the core inspiration, and the other interesting ideas (Visigoth Carthage, the Wild Machines, and alternate pasts) accumulated around it.
+I also enjoyed learning about Burgundy, which seems like some Platonic ideal of a medieval kingdom, and exactly as Gentle said, seems to have vanished from history.
+At a guess, I'd wager that her interest in Burgundy (and lament at its disappearance) was the core inspiration, and the other interesting ideas (Visigoth Carthage, the Wild Machines, and alternate pasts) accumulated around it.
 Next time I'm in France I absolutely will be visiting Dijon (above) with its polychrome roofs.

-I also wondered if she was influenced by Joan of Arc's schizophrenia, since there is a sub-sub-genre of alternate history where historical figure who had supernatural experiences or heard voices was actually talking to aliens or people from the future, for example Orson Scott Card's Pastwatch: The Redemption of Christopher Columbus (Columbus might have been a merchant to newly-Turkish Constantinople, not even a footnote to Marco Polo, had he not had a vision on a beach telling him to do something different.)
+I also wondered if she was influenced by Joan of Arc's schizophrenia, since there is a sub-sub-genre of alternate history where historical figure who had supernatural experiences or heard voices was actually talking to aliens or people from the future, for example Orson Scott Card's Pastwatch: The Redemption of Christopher Columbus (Columbus might have been a merchant to newly-Turkish Constantinople, not even a footnote to Marco Polo, without his vision on a beach telling him to do something different.)

 I did like how well she thought through the effects of prolonged darkness over Europe - the frost, the anticipated famines, the itchy feelings of wanting things to return to normal while having to get on with life.
 Since it was ultimately the sentient pyramids draining the light, it would have been interesting to hear speculation from the characters (or direct admission from the Wild Machines) about how they could have accounted for the three days of darkness during the Ten Deadly Plagues of Egypt (a place with no shortage of pyramids.)
 When darkness suddenly fell, I actually found this unsettling.
 At first I thought it was an eclipse that the Visigoths were capable of anticipating but the Europeans were not; then when it did not relent, possibly the sun going out (no, the moon is still visible) or something in space over Europe blocking it (no, they can see the stars.)
 But it was the Wild Machines.
 I did wonder why the Machines don't slurp down even the last bit of energy from the moon and starlight as well.